DNP- Adult Gerontology Acute Care

 This major is designed to prepare nurses for the highest level of clinical practice in the profession of nursing as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
 We recommend that students entering the Adult Gerontology Acute Care Major have at least one to two years of RN/direct patient care experience in an acute care management setting.
-This new major includes a total of 76 credit hours of post baccalaureate study and 1035 clinical hours.
 The major is designed in accordance with the AACN Essentials of Doctoral Education for Advanced Practice Nursing, the NONPF Core competencies, and Population Focus Nurse Practitioner Competencies (2013).
 Upon successful completion of this major, graduates will be eligible to sit for the ACNP certification exam and be awarded the DNP degree.

 This program is available for full-time and part-time study with coursework primarily online.
 Students are required to attend five sessions on the main campus at Florida State University.
 A majority of the courses have a synchronous (real-time or live) component and on-demand (asynchronous) classes; which means that 3 to 5 synchronous zoom classes will be scheduled throughout the semester.

 Post MSN (NonNP) to DNP Adult Gerontology Acute Care Nurse Practitioner

 *Each student’s plan of study may vary based on evaluation of transfer credits upon admission

 Successful completion of all post-baccalaureate, graduate course work.
 This coursework includes successful completion of all core courses with a grade of B or higher and a DNP project.

 Cumulative GPA in the program of 3.0 or higher.